 General Care

-Portulacas love full sun and tolerate many kinds of soil but prefer sandy, well-drained soil.
+Portulacas love places with full sun and tolerate various soil types but prefer sandy, well-drained soil.
 These plants have high heat and drought tolerance.
-They spread easily, and some control methods may be needed to keep them from becoming invasive to areas where they are not wanted.
-Species such as Portulaca oleracea require no attention at all when growing and flowering.
-However, you should remove them from the garden before they have a chance to set seed as they may take over the garden.
+They spread quickly, and some control methods may be needed to keep them from becoming invasive in areas where they are not wanted.
+Species such as Portulaca oleracea require no attention when growing and flowering.
+However, you should remove them from the garden before setting seeds, as they may take over your garden.
 You do not need to water often for proper Portulaca care.

 The seeds of Portulacas should be sown on the soil surface following the last frost of spring.
-Ideally, Portulacas should be grown in a sunny part of the garden.
+Ideally, Portulacas should be grown in the sunniest part of the garden.

 Links